67 East Madison Street

 Visit www.povertylaw.org for more information about the Shriver Center.

 Please note that this is not a job, but a one-year volunteer position with benefits funded by the AmeriCorps*Volunteers in Service to America (VISTA) program (www.americorps.gov).
-Benefits include a monthly living allowance, a healthcare plan, a housing stipend, a transportation stipend and, after successful completion of the term, an end-of-service cash stipend or education award that can be used to repay students loans or for future education expenses.
+Benefits include a monthly living allowance, a healthcare plan, a housing stipend, a transportation stipend and, after successful completion of the term, an education award that can be used to repay students loans or for future education expenses.
 Federal student loans may also be deferred during the 12-month commitment.

 Minimum Education Required